 Leukocytes in the urine in small quantities is a normal finding.
 However, high levels of leukocytes in the urine can be caused by a UTI, kidney problems, lupus, or even cancer.

-When there is an increased level of leukocytes in the urine, a urinalysis (also known as a “routine and microscopy” or “R & M”) may be ordered by your doctor.
-This urine tests looks at levels of other urine characteristics, like red blood cells, epithelial cells, microorganisms and proteins, which can help to identify a diagnosis.
+High leukocyte levels in the urine are usually detected in a a urinalysis (also known as a “routine and microscopy” or “R & M”).
+This urine tests also looks other urine characteristics, like red blood cells, epithelial cells, microorganisms and proteins, all which can help to identify a diagnosis.

 2. Kidney problems

 Kidney dysfunction, as is seen with nephritis or kidney stones, can also cause elevated levels of leukocytes in the urine.
 Kidney problems can also leads to crystals in the urine or, sometimes, red blood cells.

 Both nephritis and kidney stones may also present with some characteristic symptoms such as back pain, difficulty peeing and decrease in the quantity of urine.

 What to do: If you suspect you have kidney stones or nephritis, it’s important to see your doctor or a urologist.
 They will likely order an ultrasound and urine testing in order to identify the the reason for the increase in leukocytes and start the appropriate treatment.
 Complete our online kidney symptoms quiz to determine your risk for kidney disease.

 Systemic lupus erythematosus is an auto-immune disease, which means it’s a condition where the immune cells attack the body, causing joint, skin, eye and kidney inflammation.
 In the presence of this disease, urine testing will often show high levels of leukocytes.
 This combined with CBC blood testing can help with diagnosis.